Michigan Republican Party

-The Michigan Republican Party is the state affiliate of the national Republican Party in Michigan, sometimes referred to as MIGOP.
-Ronald Weiser was elected chairman in 2021.
+The Michigan Republican Party is the state affiliate of the national Republican Party in Michigan, United States, sometimes referred to as MIGOP.

-Ronna Romney McDaniel was the chairwoman of the party, having been elected in 2015 by delegates to the Republican State Convention.
-McDaniel is now the Republican National Committee Chairwoman.
+Ronna Romney McDaniel was the chairwoman of the party, having been elected in 2015 by delegates to the Republican State Convention, in 2017, McDaniel became Republican National Committee Chairwoman, serving until 2024.
 The Michigan Republican Party hosts a biennial political conference at the Mackinac Island Grand Hotel called the Mackinac Republican Leadership Conference.
 The event features notable national Republicans, senators, governors, and presidential candidates.

-Whereas the Michigan Republican Party has historically been characterized by moderate conservatism, the party took a hard-right turn after Donald Trump won the presidency in 2016.
+Even though the Michigan Republican Party has historically been characterized by conservatism, the party took a hard-right turn after Donald Trump won the presidency in 2016.
 After the 2020 United States elections, the Michigan Republican Party pushed false claims of fraud and sought to overturn the election results.
 A months-long Republican investigation found there was no evidence of widespread fraud and recommended for the attorney general to investigate some who had made such allegations for personal gain.

-Starting in 2023 and as a result of the 2022 elections, the party has no substantial political power in the state.
-The Republican Party has minorities in both chambers of the state legislature and its U.S. House delegation, as well as neither of the state's U.S. Senate seats, and no statewide executive offices.